BEGINNER'S GUIDE TO MAKING SUSHI

 four large eggs, 4 Tablespoons dashi (stock, see below),

-mirin (sweet rice wine), 1/2 teaspoon soy sauce, and salt to taste.
+(sweet rice wine), 1/2 teaspoon soy sauce, and salt to taste.

 mixture, being sure to get some under the roll.
 Again, as

 it cooks, roll the roll to the front of the pan, then move

 to the back.
 Repeat until all the mixture is cooked.
 Remove

-the roll from the pan and roll as if for a
+the roll from the pan and roll as if for a sushi roll and

-and dried kelp.
-You can use instant dashi, called
+kelp.
+You can use instant dashi, called dashi-no-moto, which

 SOME SUSHI RECIPES